Skip to main content

 Cost per transaction (automated)£-£-£-Enter actuals

-Incidents logged this quartern/a0 criticalEnter actuals
+Incidents logged this quartern/a-0 criticalEnter actuals

 Section 3: Financial position